bidwrangler/mitm_test_proxy/README.md

 - [ ] test the most recent release of puffing-billy/em doesn't fix the bug
 - [x] handle requests to http sites
-- [ ] return request to hosts not on the allowlist as empty html bodies
 - [x] use list of string, string pairs to replace the response for http
 - [ ] use list of regex, proc pairs to rewrite requests for http
 - [ ] use list of regex, proc pairs to rewrite requests for https